layline-io/layline-doc/docs/assets/connections/asset-connection-kafka.md

 This usually helps to resolve the issue.

-::: warning Attention: Connection is not tested between browser and endpoint Please note that the connection test is not performed between your web browser and the backend.
+:::note Attention: Connection is not tested between browser and endpoint Please note that the connection test is not performed between your web browser and the backend.
 Connection data is rather sent to the Configuration Server first, which then tries to establish the connection between itself and the endpoint.
 In case you run into a connection error, please therefore check whether the endpoint can be reached from the viewpoint of the Configuration Server.